 If you have a gradual slope and firm lake bottom, rolling docks make installation and removal a breeze.
-The ideal sizes for portability are the 4×16 sections with removable decking.
+The ideal sizes for portability are the 4×16 sections and some with optional removable decking.
 One to two sections joined together can usually be moved by hand.
 Sections join together with a hinge shown below or standard J-Brackets.
 If desired, sections can be separated at the hinge.

 Our basic units come with two 5 foot legs per section and a wheel kit.
 The 24” wheels are made of tough polyethylene and have drain holes that allow them to sink.
 Longer dock legs and braces are available if necessary.